 A commonplace question that we are asked is "What's the difference between cornice and coving?" and this can be rather confusing for a lot of householders in Sleaford.
 The reply that you'll possibly not be anticipating, is that they're essentially the same.
 If you had to draw a disparity between the two, it would be that covings are basically simple in design, while cornices are rather more ornate.
 Formerly, the name coving was used in relation to a basic "C" shaped moulding that was very fashionable in post-world war period in Sleaford.
 In contrast, cornices are often exceedingly intricate mouldings, that are challenging to install and require the expertise of a master tradesman in Sleaford.

-In the world of architecture and interior design, bespoke archways and alcoves have long been celebrated as elements that can transform a space from average to astounding, ageless ones.
-These architectural features are not only aesthetically pleasing but also serve practical purposes, such as defining areas within a room, providing storage solutions, or simply adding a touch of elegance and charm.
-Delve into the world of bespoke alcoves and archways and discover why they continue to be cherished elements in interior design, let's.
+Long celebrated in the world of architecture and interior design as timeless elements that can transform a space from average to astounding, bespoke archways and alcoves.
+These architectural features are not only visually appealing but also serve functional purposes, such as defining areas within a room, providing storage solutions, or simply adding a little elegance and charm.
+Let's explore the world of bespoke alcoves and archways, and discover why they continue to be valued elements in interior design.

 Coving Related Tasks